 Before diving into that, consider, though, what this death means to you beyond the emotional connection.
 For example, how did this person contribute to your life financially?
 Did they provide for any specific long-term expectations for you, such as an inheritance?

-A key goal we have is to fight for compensation at the highest level, and we can do that by filing for an insurance settlement, but that is also not always enough.
+A key goal of ours is to fight for compensation at the highest level.
+We can do that by filing for an insurance settlement, but that is not always enough.
 There are times when you may also deserve more than the insurance company can or will pay, and that is why we turn to lawsuits as a second option.
 You may need to file with an insurance company in some situations.

 Complete a Free Case Evaluation form now